 How long is the day? | On the longest day, Iceland will have almost 24 hours of daylight in June, on the summer solstice. | On the shortest day, Iceland will only have 5 hours of daylight during the winter solstice. |

-Summer in Iceland is the most tourist-friendly time of the year and this makes it the most expensive time to visit Iceland due to the increased demand for flights, hotels, cars and tours.
-When planning for your summer Iceland 5-days itinerary, these are the main things to consider in your budget.
+Summer in Iceland is the most tourist-friendly time of the year, however this also makes it the most expensive time to visit Iceland due to the increased demand for flights, hotels, cars and tours.
+When planning for 5 days in Iceland in summer, these are the main things to consider in your budget.

-- Flights to Iceland during the summer from the USA would usually cost between $917 – $2,996, while flights from places in Europe like England or Germany would cost €311 – €884.
+- Round-trip flights to Iceland during the summer from the USA would usually cost between $917 – $2,996, while flights from places in Europe like England or Germany would cost €311 – €884.

-- The price range for hotels in Iceland during the summer is around $94 – $572/ €88 – €534 depending on the quality of the accommodation.
+- The price range for hotels in Iceland during the summer is around $94 – $572/ €88 – €534 per night depending on the quality of the accommodation.

 - Rental car type recommended: